 The Contraceptive CHOICE Project, launched in St. Louis, Missouri in 2007, is an example of the effects of free and accessible contraception.
 The program enrolled 9,000 women to receive free contraceptive counseling and the contraception of their choice.
 Among teenage participants, the annual abortion rate was 9.7 per 1,000 teens, far lower than the 2008 national rate of 41.5 abortions per 1,000 sexually active teens.
 In Colorado, a program that made contraception free to teens and low-income women successfully dropped the statewide abortion rate by 42 percent.

 Regardless of one’s stance on the moral implications of abortion, data has demonstrated over and over again that banning abortions increases the number of deaths due to unsanctioned abortions and does nothing to reduce the number of abortions conducted.
-Abortion rates have been steadily decreasing in the US, primarily due to increased access to contraceptives, and if we would like to continue this trend, improved sex education and increased access to healthcare and contraceptives are the best way to proceed.
+Abortion rates have been steadily decreasing in the US, primarily due to increased access to contraceptives.
+If we would like to continue this trend, improved sex education and increased access to healthcare and contraceptives are the best way to proceed.